jssql1234/docs-sqlacc/docs/usage/stock/stock-report.md

     | **On Hand - SO Qty (+/-) JO Qty** | Stock balance quantity minus Sales Order Quantity plus Job Order Quantity |
     | **On Hand + PO Qty - SO Qty (+/-) JO Qty** | Stock balance quantity plus Purchase Order Quantity minus Sales Order Quantity minus Job Order Quantity |

 2. After that, select the type of comparison.
-Will the balance quantities be compared to the Max Value, Min Value or the Reorder level .
+The balance quantities will be compared to the Max Value, Min Value or the Reorder Level.
 All set in Maintain Stock Item.

 ### Group/Sort By